Crash Nitro Kart (PlayStation 2, GameCube, Xbox)

 That's your teammate!

-There is a set of voice lines that only appear when the player is controlling such character, such as hitting the wall or taunting.
-Interestingly, just like Nitros Oxide in Crash Team Racing, the same applies to the bosses in this game, which some voice clips never appear during a boss race, but they actually work properly if a player is controlling them.
-Some of clips were later re-used in the GBA version of the game.
+There is a set of voice lines that only appear when the player is controlling such character, such as crashing into a wall or taunting after dodging an attack.
+Interestingly, just like Nitros Oxide in Crash Team Racing, the same applies to the bosses in this game, which some voice clips never appear during a boss race, but they actually work properly if a player is controlling them; despite this, like other boss character lines, these are written in the context of the boss race.
+Some of clips were later re-used in the handheld versions of the game.